HolyBlackCat/quasi-msys2/README.md

 * Install dependencies:

-  On Ubuntu: `sudo apt install make wget tar zstd gpg wine`.
+  * **Ubuntu:** `sudo apt install make wget tar zstd gpg wine`

+    * Install latest Clang and LLD using `bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"`.
+Or you can try the stock ones from Ubuntu repos, but they are often outdated.

+  * **Arch:** `sudo pacman -S --needed make wget tar zstd gnupg wine clang lld`

+    * To install Wine, you need to [enable the `multilib` repository](https://wiki.archlinux.org/title/official_repositories#Enabling_multilib) first.

+    * Clang and LLD in the repos are usually outdated by one major version.
+If you don't like that, build from source or use AUR.

+  * (similarly for other distros)

   Wine is optional but recommended. `make --version` must be 4.3 or newer.

-  Must also install `clang` and `lld`.
-Ubuntu users should use `bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"` to get the latest version.
-On other distributions just install from the package manager as usual.

-  <sup>(While it's technically possible to operate without Clang, by running MSYS2 compilers in Wine, the build systems often choke on this.)</sup>
+While it's technically possible to operate without Clang, by running MSYS2 compilers in Wine, the build systems often choke on this.

 * Install quasi-msys2:
   ```bash